att-vault/vault/README.md

 # AT&T Vault Tech Scenario

 This repository contains the draft code used to explore and analyze the data in the 12/2020 "Technical Scenario" document for VAULT.
-It is organized into a set of runnable [Jupyter notebooks](https://jupyter.org).
+It is organized into a set of [Jupyter notebooks](https://jupyter.org) runnable on any Linux or Mac system.
 For notebooks without interactive plots, the notebook is provided with output embedded directly into it, so that the results can be seen without having to set up and execute the code.
 Notebooks without output included are meant to be viewed "live", with a running Python server, so that the data can be fully explored interactively.
 PDF copies of all notebooks are provided for quick skimming or in case the notebook code or data is not available for running.
 Where appropriate, you can also visit a [deployed version](http://bit.ly/attvault) of the code.

 ## Notebooks